3 Ways to Adapt to Customer Expectations in a Blended World

 In the same way, an employee who uses augmented reality glasses alongside a desktop PC to design something should be able to go out into the field and use that same augmented reality system via mobile device.

 Constant access to data is critical for blended experiences.
 Application development platforms allow for native development for iOS and Android without having to duplicate work.
 This is possible because the platform itself is native to the various operating systems – and available via web and desktop systems – so each app is automatically configured to work in those settings.
-Powerful mobile apps are essential as digital and physical interactions converge, and development platforms are proving critical in response.
+Powerful mobile apps are essential as digital and physical interactions converge, and low-code development platforms are proving critical in response.

 3. Upend Traditional Work Methodologies